ViaxCo/news-app/README.md

 # news-app

 This app displays a news feed of various articles and each article has a section for comments.
-Built using NextJS, Mobx and Firebase Firestore.
+Built using NextJS, Mobx, Firebase Firestore and [Currents API](http://currentsapi.services/) to fetch news.

 ## How to use